Australian legal system: Federation and divergence

-Following a number of constitutional conventions during the 1890s to develop a federal nation from the several colonies, the Commonwealth of Australia Constitution Act (UK) was passed and came into force on 1 January 1901.
-Thus, although a British statute, this became Australia's Constitution.
+Following a number of constitutional conventions during the 1890s to develop a federal nation from the several colonies, the Commonwealth of Australia Constitution Act (Imp) was passed and came into force on 1 January 1901.
+Section 9 of this act contains Australia's constitution, to this day within a British act.

 Following federation, Britain's role in the government of Australia became increasingly nominal in the 20th century.
 However, there was little momentum for Australia to obtain legislative independence.
 The Australian States did not participate in the conferences leading up to the Statute of Westminster 1931, which provided that no British Act should be deemed to extend to the dominions without the consent of the dominion.
 The Australian Government did not invoke the provisions of the statute until 1942.
 The High Court also followed the decisions of the Privy Council during the first half of the twentieth century.

 Complete legislative independence was finally established by the Australia Act 1986, passed by the United Kingdom Parliament.
 It removed the possibility of legislation being enacted at the consent and request of a dominion, and applied to the States as well as the Commonwealth.
 It also provided for the complete abolition of appeals to the Privy Council from any Australian court.
 The Australia Act represented an important symbolic break with Britain, emphasised by Queen Elizabeth II's visit to Australia to sign the legislation in her legally distinct capacity as the Queen of Australia.

 Legislative independence has been paralleled by a growing divergence between Australian and English common law in the last quarter of the 20th century.
 In addition, a large body of English law received in Australia has been progressively repealed in state parliaments, such as in New South Wales by the Imperial Acts Application Act 1969.

-Australian Republicanism emerged as a movement in the 1990s, which aims eventually to change Australia's status as a constitutional monarchy to a republican form of government.